Birmingham Alabama Travel Guide

 Birmingham is Alabama's largest city, with nearly one million people living in the metropolitan area.
 Although it is a world-renowned financial and medical centre, its sophistication has not come at the expense of its Southern charm.
-The foothills of the Appalachian Mountains provide the backdrop for its tall buildings, cafés still specialise in country-fried steak and butter beans, and its history as a centre of segregation has been transformed into a future that celebrates African American heritage.
+The foothills of the Appalachian Mountains provide the backdrop for Birmingham's tall buildings, cafés still specialise in country-fried steak and butter beans, and its history as a centre of segregation has been transformed into a future that celebrates African American heritage.
 Because it has retained a true Southern distinctiveness, it has been called the last major Southern city in America.

 The city of Birmingham is rich in diverse architecture, with sleek office buildings as well as historic estates and landmark churches.
 Tree-lined streets, parks, the botanical gardens, the Birmingham Green, and a landscaped promenade running through the city, ensure visitors never feel far from nature.
 Trendy neighbourhoods have come alive in Birmingham, complete with antique shops, coffeehouses, bars, restaurants and nightclubs.
 Especially popular areas include the Lakeview District, which was originally a resort area at the turn of the 20th century, and is now full of stylish entertainment options; and the Five Points South District, an eclectic area of restored historic buildings now popular with local university students.
 The Civil Rights District is one of the most interesting parts of the city for sightseeing.

 Become our Birmingham Alabama Travel Expert

 We are looking for contributors for our Birmingham Alabama travel guide.
 If you are a local, a regular traveller to Birmingham Alabama or a travel professional with time to contribute and answer occasional forum questions, please contact us.